matboivin/minirt_mesh_converter/README.md

-# An ugly script to convert .obj files for miniRT
+# Convert .obj files for 42's miniRT

 Convert `.obj` files to `.rt` files to render a triangle mesh effect for [miniRT](https://github.com/matboivin/raytracer) project at 42.